Knowledge-Aware Evolution for Task-Free Streaming Federated Continual Learning with Arbitrary Class Overlap: Methodology

 \subsection{Adaptive Inference Model Switching Mechanism}

-In FL, local and global models show complementary strengths: the local model outperforms the global model in early FL rounds, while the global model gains stronger generalization via cross-client knowledge aggregation as training progresses.
-In sample replay-based FCL, the local model tends to overfit on limited buffered samples earlier than the global model due to direct training on the client's local buffer.
-Inspired by \cite{18}, we propose that clients default to the local model for inference.
-The FL round to switch to the global model is adaptively determined by monitoring the rate of change of the discrepancy between the global model's average accuracy and its average prediction probability for ground-truth categories, both evaluated on the client's local buffer.
-At the end of FL round $t$, client $k$ receives the global model $\theta_g^{t}$ from the server and computes over its local buffer $\mathcal{M}_k^{t}$ both the average accuracy $\mathrm{ACC}_{g,\mathrm{BF}}^{t}$ and the average prediction probability for ground-truth categories $\mathrm{PROB}_{g,\mathrm{BF}}^{t}$:
+In FL, local and global models exhibit distinct performance trajectories on local data: local models outperform the global model in early FL rounds but overfit local data (or local buffer) more rapidly while the global model achieves better generalization via global regularization over time.
+Inspired by \cite{18}, we propose that each client $k \in \mathcal{K}$ defaults to the local model for inference and then adaptively switches to the global model, based on the rate of change in the discrepancy between the global model's average accuracy $\mathrm{ACC}_{k,\mathrm{BF}}^{t}$ and the average prediction probability of the ground-truth class $\mathrm{PROB}_{k,\mathrm{BF}}^{t}$, both computed on the representative local buffer $\mathcal{M}_k^{t}$ after client $k$ receives the global model $\theta_g^{t}$ from the server at the end of FL round $t$: